rchampa/Solitaire-Golf-Game/README.md

 Solitaire-Golf-Game
 ===================

-Single player game that looks for a solution to win with backtracking.
+Single player game that looks for a win solution with backtracking.